Staff

 Liz Marotta

-Liz joined the Children’s Trust in 2019 as a Marketing and Communications Specialist with a background in development communications, project management, and events.
-She received her bachelor’s degree in Business Administration from the University of Rhode Island and lives in Boston with her husband and twin boys.
+Liz joined the Children’s Trust in 2019 with a background in development communications, project management, and event planning.
+She holds a bachelor’s degree in Business Administration from the University of Rhode Island.
+Outside of work, Liz enjoys life on the South Shore with her husband and their three energetic boys.

 portrait of Steven Pascal